 A more modern interpretation of this can be found in the book A Theory of Everything, written by philosopher and integral theorist Ken Wilber.
-In the book, Wilber writes that the physical universe has an intrinsic tendency to create order and we see this displayed when the water “chaotically washing down the drain in your bathroom sink suddenly organizes itself into a beautiful swirling whirlpool.”
+In his book, Wilber writes that the physical universe has an intrinsic tendency to create order and we see this displayed when the water “chaotically washing down the drain in your bathroom sink suddenly organizes itself into a beautiful swirling whirlpool.”
 Wilber calls the swirling whirlpool "the amazing spiral” and he says the idea that the physical universe has this basic intrinsic tendency gives us a revolutionary new understanding of order.
 This new understanding can be found in chaos and complexity theories along with a new branch of psychology called evolutionary psychology.
 These emerging fields offer a new understanding of evolution, and they give new, intriguing and powerful explanations of human behaviour.

-The eight memes or stages from Spiral Dynamics are below with a brief description of each wave along with the percentage of the world population Wilber believes is at each wave at any given time, and the percentage of social power he believes is held by each wave.
+The eight memes or stages from Spiral Dynamics are below with a brief description of each wave along with the percentage of the world population Wilber believes is at each wave at any given time, and the percentage of social power that is held by each wave.
 (The memes are based on the work of Clare Graves and were developed and refined by Don Beck and Christopher Cowan.)

-Beige: Archaic-Instinctual - Basic survival (food, water, warmth, sex, and safety) takes priority; use habits and instincts to survive; form into survival bands to preserve life; seen in first human societies, newborn infants, elderly who are senile, late-stage Alzheimer’s patients, people who are mentally ill and living on the street, in the starving masses; approximately 0.1 percent of the current adult population is at this meme with 0 percent of the power.
+Beige (Wilber calls this stage Infrared or Crimson): Archaic-Instinctual - Basic survival (food, water, warmth, sex, and safety) takes priority; use habits and instincts to survive; form into survival bands to preserve life; seen in first human societies, newborn infants, elderly who are senile, late-stage Alzheimer’s patients, people who are mentally ill and living on the street, in the starving masses; approximately 0.1 percent of the current adult population is at this meme with 0 percent of the power.

-Purple: Magical-Animistic - thinking is animistic; belief in magical spirits both good and bad that swarm the earth and leave blessings, curses, and spells which determine events; form into ethnic tribes; believe spirits exist in ancestors and these bond the tribe; kinship and lineage form political links; seen in cultures that believe in voodoo, blood oaths, ancient grudges, good-luck charms, family and corporate “tribes;” approximately 0 percent of the current adult population is at this meme with 1 percent of the power.
+Purple (Wilber calls this stage Magenta): Magical-Animistic - thinking is animistic; belief in magical spirits both good and bad that swarm the earth and leave blessings, curses, and spells which determine events; form into ethnic tribes; believe spirits exist in ancestors and these bond the tribe; kinship and lineage form political links; seen in cultures that believe in voodoo, blood oaths, ancient grudges, good-luck charms, family and corporate “tribes;” approximately 0 percent of the current adult population is at this meme with 1 percent of the power.

 Red: Power Gods - first emergence of a self distinct from the tribe; self is powerful, impulsive, egocentric, heroic; belief in magical-mythic spirits, dragons, beasts, and powerful people; belief in archetypal gods and goddesses who are powerful beings both good and bad; establishment of feudal empires where some enjoy themselves to the fullest without regret or remorse; seen in the “terrible twos,” rebellious youth, frontier mentalities, feudal kingdoms, epic heroes, James Bond villains, gang leaders, soldiers of fortune, wild rock stars, Attila the Hun, Lord of the Flies; approximately 20 percent of the current human population is at this meme with 5 percent of the power.

-Blue: Mythic Order - believe our life has meaning, direction, and purpose; believe our purpose is determined by an all-powerful Other or Order that enforces a code of conduct based on unwavering absolutes of “right” and “wrong;” basis of ancient nations where social hierarchies are rigid and paternalistic, where there is only one right way and only one way to think about everything; basis of law and order where impulsivity is controlled through guilt and/or fundamentalist belief; can be seen in Puritan America, Confucian China, Dickensian England, totalitarianism, codes of chivalry and honor, charitable good deeds, religious fundamentalism like Christianity and Islam, Boy and Girl Scouts, patriotism; approximately 40 percent of the current adult population is at this meme with 30 percent of the power.
+Blue (Wilber calls this stage Amber): Mythic Order - believe our life has meaning, direction, and purpose; believe our purpose is determined by an all-powerful Other or Order that enforces a code of conduct based on unwavering absolutes of “right” and “wrong;” basis of ancient nations where social hierarchies are rigid and paternalistic, where there is only one right way and only one way to think about everything; basis of law and order where impulsivity is controlled through guilt and/or fundamentalist belief; can be seen in Puritan America, Confucian China, Dickensian England, totalitarianism, codes of chivalry and honor, charitable good deeds, religious fundamentalism like Christianity and Islam, Boy and Girl Scouts, patriotism; approximately 40 percent of the current adult population is at this meme with 30 percent of the power.